avanoene/risk_dash/documentation/gettingstarted.md

 ```

-As we can see `aapl_stock` now is a container that we can use to access it's attributes at the Portfolio level.
+As we can see `aapl_stock` now is a container that we can use to access it's attributes at the `Portfolio` level.

-> Note: Another important observation is that the Equity subclass will only keep a reference to the underlying QuandlStockData, which will minimize duplication of data.
-However, at scale, you'd want minimize price calls to your data source, you could then do one call at the Portfolio level then pass a reference to that market_data at the individual level.
-Then your Equity or other _Security subclasses can share the same _MarketData, you would then just write methods to interact with that data.
+> Note: Another important observation is that the `Equity` subclass will only keep a reference to the underlying `QuandlStockData`, which will minimize duplication of data.
+However, at scale, you'd want minimize price calls to your data source, you could then do one call at the `Portfolio` level then pass a reference to that market_data at the individual level.
+Then your `Equity` or other `_Security` subclasses can share the same `_MarketData`, you would then just write methods to interact with that data.

-Now that we have a feeling for the _Security class, we now want to build a Portfolio that contains the _Security instances.
+Now that we have a feeling for the `_Security` class, we now want to build a Portfolio that contains the `_Security` instances.

 ### Portfolio Data and creating a Portfolio